stsfin/RetropieLimelightInstaller/README.md

 <hr>

 Special thanks to the Guys from the Possibly Unsafe -youtube channel whose lime light video tutorial sparked the idea to make the install a tad easier.
 You can follow them here: https://www.youtube.com/channel/UCyvRzvYxTv1Zz0x--GN_Z7w

+Also thanks to Ville, Matti and JoolsWillis for helping me to squash bugs.